 It may be true Samuel L. Jackson shows up on a movie set, says "motherfucker," collects his check and goes home, but during that time, he radiates authority and competence with a little bit of crazy.
 These are good qualities for a mother to have - and I mean mother as in a woman with a child not as in Motherfucker.

 At first, I was very reserved about even mentioning that fellow because there's something sort of pathetic about discussing your adult relationships with your child.
 I've been extra careful about that with regard to Buzz Kill but since Velvet has witnessed more than a few theatrical arguments between me and Buzz Kill, explanations were occasionally in order.
-I have never, ever spilled my guts to Velvet about That Guy either because after 15 years of therapy, I know better than to parentify my child.
+I have never, ever spilled my guts to Velvet about The Narcissist either because after 15 years of therapy, I know better than to parentify my child.

-However, when That Guy and I broke up a couple of years ago, I cried in my room for days.
+However, when The Narcissist and I broke up a couple of years ago, I cried in my room for days.
 Again, a bit of explanation was in order.
 The conversation drifted into questionable territory, though, because Velvet has a tendency to get mouthy with his opinions.
 Once he started cultivating his whiskers, he was merciless in his critique of my behaviors which blew all my good intentions to shit.
 I had to stand and defend.

 In a way, it's been good for Velvet to view the complexities of a Male-Female relationship playing out in his living room.
-It's as if he's watching a cross between Lifetime TV and an After School Special that presents my one-sided, PG-13 version since he and That Guy never laid eyes on each other.
+It's as if he's watching a cross between Lifetime TV and an After School Special that presents my one-sided, PG-13 version since he and The Narcissist never laid eyes on each other.
 There was a time when I was tempted to introduce them, but I fully believe that there is absolutely no reason to bring your romantic interests into the life of your child unless it has been well established that the person is, in fact, serious and as permanent as anyone ever gets.
 Kids have enough trouble when their parents have gone through a divorce.

-Further, it's not like I was asking Velvet what I should do about That Guy.
+Further, it's not like I was asking Velvet what I should do about The Narcissist.
 I would tell Velvet about an incident and he would assess my behavior to determine if That Guy's reactions were justifiable from the perspective of someone with whiskers.
 I needed to say, "Can you believe this shit?" to someone, and Velvet was the only person in sight.
 I have to say, "Can you believe this shit,?" about politics and/or current events all the time.
 Like when MTV fixed it so kids could text donations to Haiti after the earthquake but didn't make a single arrangement for the souls our government continues to destroy daily in Afghanistan.

 Perhaps that is why Velvet has come to the conclusion that I'm a Klingon.